 Elimination of the Interest Subsidy for Direct Loans during the Grace Period

-For new loans first disbursed on or after July 1, 2012 through June 30, 2014, the federal government will no longer subsidize (pay) the student loan interest during the six month grace period.
+Loans first disbursed on or after July 1, 2012 through June 30, 2014, the federal government will no longer subsidize (pay) the student loan interest during the six month grace period.
 The grace period is the time between when the student graduates or drops below half-time status and the time when the student must start repaying the loan.
 Students are encouraged to check with their Loan Servicer for any available options to assist with their loan repayment.

-IRS Tax Transcript Required
+IRS Tax Transcript

 Students that do not use the IRS Data Retrieval when completing their FAFSA online, and who must verify their tax and income information, must provide an IRS Tax Transcript to our office.
 We can no longer accept copies of federal tax returns (1040EZ, 1040A, 1040).
 To request an IRS Tax Transcript, students can call 1-800-908-9946 or order it online at http://www.irs.gov/ and under the "Tools" section select "Order a Return or Account Transcript".